-This large filter needs to be plumbed into the ductwork and therefore might cost more in the short term.
+These large filters need to be plumbed into the ductwork and therefore might cost more in the short term.
 However, they only need to be replaced once a year.

 Electronic filters are much more high tech than the previous media filters, and they are also plumbed into the ductwork.

 Air passes through the filter which is then charged with a high-voltage current.
-The electricity charges the particles as they pass through and an oppositely charged collector latches onto the particles like a magnet.
+Electricity charges the particles as they pass through and an oppositely charged collector latches onto the particles like a magnet.

-Research shows that electronic filters can be 30 times more efficient than flat filters and they can better trap tiny particles that media filters cannot.
+Research shows that electronic filters can be 30 times more efficient than flat filters and better trap tiny particles.

-An ultraviolet filter is best for removing germs from the air as they remove bacteria and viruses from the air by zapping them with ultraviolet light.
+An ultraviolet filter is best for removing germs, bacteria and viruses from the air by zapping them with ultraviolet light.